aravindbharathy/wealthwatch2/ASSETS_UI_IMPLEMENTATION.md

    Navigate to: http://localhost:3000/assets
    ```

-2. **Demo Mode (Default)**
+2. **Signed Out Mode**
+   - View existing data in read-only mode
+   - No ability to add, edit, or delete content
+   - Clear messaging to sign in for full functionality

+3. **Demo Mode**
-   - The page loads with sample data
+   - Sign in as demo user for full functionality with sample data
    - All features are functional
+   - Data persists in Firebase database
-   - No database connection required
+   - No real Google account required

-3. **Real Data Mode**
+4. **Real Data Mode**
    - Sign in with Google
    - Connect to Firebase
    - Your real data will be displayed
+   - Full CRUD functionality available

 ### Basic Operations

+> **Note**: All create, edit, and delete operations require authentication.
+Sign in or use demo mode to access these features.

 #### Creating a New Sheet
+1. Ensure you're signed in (Google or demo user)
-1. Click the "New Sheet" button in the tab bar
+2. Click the "New Sheet" button in the tab bar
-2. Enter a name for your sheet
+3. Enter a name for your sheet
-3. Click "Add Sheet"
+4. Click "Add Sheet"

 #### Adding a Section
+1. Ensure you're signed in (Google or demo user)
-1. Click "NEW SECTION" at the bottom
+2. Click "NEW SECTION" at the bottom
-2. Enter a section name (e.g., "Robinhood Account")
+3. Enter a section name (e.g., "Robinhood Account")
-3. Click "Add Section"
+4. Click "Add Section"

 #### Adding an Asset
+1. Ensure you're signed in (Google or demo user)
-1. Expand a section
+2. Expand a section
-2. Click "ADD ASSET" in the section
+3. Click "ADD ASSET" in the section
-3. Fill out the asset form:
+4. Fill out the asset form:
    - Asset name
    - Type (stock, crypto, etc.)
    - Symbol (for stocks/crypto)
    - Quantity
    - Current value
    - Cost basis
-4. Click "Add Asset"
+5. Click "Add Asset"

 #### Managing Assets
-- **Edit**: Click the edit icon next to an asset
+- **Edit**: Click the edit icon next to an asset (authentication required)
-- **Delete**: Click the delete icon (with confirmation)
+- **Delete**: Click the delete icon (with confirmation, authentication required)
 - **Reorder**: Drag and drop assets (future feature)

+#### Authentication States
+- **Signed Out**: View-only mode with no action buttons visible
+- **Demo User**: Full functionality with sample data
+- **Google User**: Full functionality with personal data

 ### Advanced Features